Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean (film): Box office

-Critical reception
+Critical response

 On its original release, The Boston Globe's Michael Blowen hailed Jimmy Dean as "[Altman's] best film since Nashville".
 He added, "[The director] is having fun again.
 He seems more comfortable in a desolate Woolworth's than he did on the frozen tundra of Quintet.
 In contrast with A Wedding, in which Altman cynically patronized his characters, he seems to love these three women.
 And why not?"
 The Associated Press' Bob Thomas said, "The film is a heartening example of how good writing ..., gifted direction and solid acting can produce something worthwhile on a tiny (under $1 million) budget."

 The New York Times' Vincent Canby gave Jimmy Dean a mixed review.
 "There are some interesting things about [the film]," he observed, "but they have less to do with anything on the screen than with the manner in which the film was produced and with Mr. Altman's unflagging if misguided faith in the project."
 He complained that "The actresses are not treated kindly, either by the material or by the camera," and noted that Sandy Dennis' character, Mona, received most of the close-ups.
 "The only person in the film who comes off well," he said, "is Miss [Sudie] Bond."
 New York's David Denby wrote: "Altman uses cinema to celebrate theater, and his technique is so fluidly self-assured that he almost makes you forget the rubbishy situations and lines created by playwright Ed Graczyk.
 Almost, but not quite."

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four and wrote: "This is not a great drama, but two things make the movie worth seeing: Altman's visual inventiveness and the interesting performances given by everyone in the cast."
 Gene Siskel of the Chicago Tribune gave the film two-and-a-half stars out of four and wrote that "only the Karen Black character develops any appealing substance, and Altman must share the credit for that with Black herself, who turns in the film's best performance.
 Cher's role is nothing more than a country-western sketch.
 Surprisingly, she isn't bad, and I suspect that this explains the plaudits her performance has earned."